zendratodaeli/exercise-react-ironbnb-client/README.md

 - [ ] Conditional rendering: if data from the API is not ready, display a message "loading"

-## Further Bonus (if needed, do some research and/or ask your LT/TAs)
+## Bonus Ideas II (if needed, do some research and/or ask your LT/TAs)

 - [ ] Display spinner/loader while data is loading
   - Option 1: there's many websites where you can find CSS for "spinners", for example [here](https://projects.lukehaas.me/css-loaders/).
 You can copy the CSS and then render a div with that specific className.